revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 <blockquote>

-`printStackTrace()` is very useful in diagnosing exceptions.
-For example, if one out of three methods in your code cause an exception, printStackTrace() will pinpoint the exact line in which the method raised the exception.
+`printStackTrace()` is useful in diagnosing exceptions.
+For example, if one out of three methods in your code causes an exception, printStackTrace() will pinpoint the exact line in which the method raised the exception.

 </blockquote>